cooperrc/sensors_and_data/README.md

 ## Format

 The labs are presented as python-based Jupyter Notebooks.
 Each notebook begins with a background section, reviewing the material and posing example problems.
-This material will not be turned in orgit s graded, but __you are expected to read and complete this section before arriving in the lab__.
+This material will not be turned in or graded, but __you are expected to read and complete this section before arriving in the lab__.

 The lab procedures are then presented, as well as any necessary data, followed by guidelines on what should be included in your final report.